hypo69/hypo/docs/gemini/out/ru/explainer/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Current Trends in Digital Marketing.None.md

 ### Current Trends

-Today, AI is being used in a multitude of ways to enhance digital marketing strategies.
+Today, AI is being used in a multitude of ways to enhance digital marketing Startegies.
 Some of the most notable trends include:

 1. Chatbots and Virtual Assistants
 2. Predictive Analytics